-B. Inference of EOS from mass and radius
+5.2 Inference of EOS from mass and radius

-In this section, we demonstrate the inference of EOS parameters from the stellar mass and radius data, using
+In this section, we demonstrate the inference of EOS parameters from the stellar mass and radius data, using neural network regression parameterized in the NPs to allow propagation of the uncertainty.
+In addition, we build polynomial regression models which serve as a benchmark, following ref.
+[18].

-FIG. 5: Estimation of the mass and radius of a neutron star from the underlying stellar spectra, by XSPEC.
+Figure 5.
+Estimation of the mass and radius of a neutron star from the underlying stellar spectra, by XSPEC.
 Each pane represents one star, and shown (green) are estimates for several independent values of the nuisance parameters drawn from the associated priors, and the mean value (red).
 Top two cases have loose priors, bottom two have tight.
 The dashed ellipse, whose widths are set to the standard deviation of the mass and radius estimates, is a demonstration of the inadequacy of a simple uncertainty model.